Dental Technology Glossary

 A general dentist or other provider who sends patients to a specialty practice.

-In specialty dental practices like endodontics, referring doctors are the primary source of new patients.
+In referral-driven specialty practices, referring doctors are the primary source of new patients.
 Each referral is linked to the patient record in the PMS, which (in theory) allows the practice to track referral volume by doctor over time.
 In practice, this data is often difficult to extract and analyze without specialized tools.

 Tracking referring doctor performance — by case count, trend direction, case type, and production value — is the foundation of effective referral marketing.
 Practices that don't measure cannot manage.